 The junior championship was held between 3 and 5 April 2012.

-Meanwhile, reacting to a report in the Tuesday edition of The Point, GAA’s Capi Joof said “there is no Gambian athlete who is disqualified” from partaking in the World Junior Championship in
+Meanwhile, reacting to a report in the Tuesday edition of The Point, GAA’s Capi Joof said “there is no Gambian athlete who is disqualified” from partaking in the World Junior Championship in Barcelona because of age.

 “Adama Jammeh is qualified to compete in the World Junior Championship,” he said.